thephpleague/csv/docs/9.0/reader/record-mapping.md

 If you are working with a class which implements the `TabularDataReader` interface you can use this functionality directly by calling the `TabularDataReader::getObjects` method.

-Here's an example using the `Reader` class:
+Here's an example using the `Reader` class which implements the `TabularDataReader` interface:

 ```php
 use League\Csv\Reader;